mvriel/phpDocumentor2/docs/manual/for-developers/specifications/phpdocumentor-ast.rst

 Overview
 ########

-    The content of the 'source' element represents the source code for the parent element.
+The contents of the 'source' element represent the source code for the parent element.
 This element can only be used in a syntactical element.

 The character data is base64 encoded binary data that is compressed using the gcompress function of PHP.
 This means that the data is technically valid gzip data but lacks a header.

 Example
 #######